Debobiswas/RedditStoryScraper/README.md

 - **REDDIT_CLIENT_SECRET**: Your Reddit app client secret
 - **REDDIT_USER_AGENT**: Your app user agent string
 - **OPENROUTER_API_KEY**: API key for OpenRouter chat completions

+To obtain an OpenRouter API key, create an account at [openrouter.ai](https://openrouter.ai) and generate a new key.
+Add the key to your `.env` file as `OPENROUTER_API_KEY`.

 ## API Endpoints